portsoc/hangman-in-branches/README.md

 ### Prerequisites

-This branch has been implemented in a Unix environment (e.g.,your student VMs or Linux/macOS machines) not Windows.
+This branch has been implemented in a Unix environment (e.g., your student VMs or Linux/macOS machines) not Windows.
 For more information on serving the site on [your student VM](http://port.ac.uk/myvm), revisit the [README of branch 9](https://github.com/portsoc/hangman-in-branches/tree/9#host-this-site).

 We are also using [the PostgreSQL database](https://www.postgresql.org/download/) so make sure you have it installed on your machines (it is already installed on the student VMs).